luzai/server/readme.md

-Only user `amax` is allowed to use `sudo`
+- Only user `amax` is allowed to use `sudo` on server 84.
+If need to use, you can
+  - post a new issue here.
+  - contact chenming or luzai, to access `sudo` from `amax`.
-If need to use, contact 3140102282@zju.edu.cn.
+- If need to download config files, contact luzai, he will
+  - distribute an `id_rsa` file so that you can access this private repo.
+  - or add you to this repo as one of contributors.
+- Feel free to issue and fix errors, including typos!

 ## Connect to Internet